Risk Premium Toolkit Frequently Asked Questions (FAQs)

-Q: What is the difference in the industry cost of capital presented in the new Valuation Handbook – Industry Cost of Capital compared with those previously presented in the former Morningstar/Ibbotson Cost of Capital Yearbook?
+Q: What is the difference in the industry cost of capital presented in the new Valuation Handbook – U.S. Industry Cost of Capital compared with those previously presented in the former Morningstar/Ibbotson Cost of Capital Yearbook?

 A: The former Morningstar/Ibbotson Cost of Capital Yearbook presented: